 Fluconazole is the primary therapeutic option for North America and Europe (Berkow, E.L., et al., 2017) and is the most commonly prescribed antifungal drug.
 It works by inhibiting ergosterol (a compound found in the fungal cell membrane) biosynthesis, thus preventing the fungal cell from growing or multiplying (Berkow, E.L., et al, 2017).
 It is known as an azole antifungal agent and is preferred for its inexpensiveness, limited toxicity and oral administration (Whaley, S.G., et al., 2016).

 This antifungal medication is used to combat Candida infections of the vagina, mouth and throat (Martino, M.D., 2011).
 It does not have any known interactions with herbal or nutrients, nor is it known to displace nutrients within the body (eds.
 Gaby, A.R., et al., 2006), however, it can have interactions with other medications, so make sure to notify your healthcare practitioner or a pharmacist.
-It can be taken as a cream of an oral medication.
+It can be taken as a cream or oral medication.
 Side effects include; headaches, pain, nausea, diarrhea, rashes, liver imbalance – resulting in hepatitis (Martino, M.D., 2011).

-Treatment using Monistat, a suppository medication (however also available as a cream), can take days and sometimes months to fully eradicate a yeast infection.
+Treatment using Monistat, a suppository medication (however also available as a cream), can take days and sometimes months to fully eradicate a vaginal yeast infection.
 It is best to get yourself checked out first before proceeding to the drug store to purchase this medication.
 There are several side effects to taking Monistat which include; loss of appetite, vomiting, nausea, diarrhea, (you may be allergic to it – skin rashes, hives, itching) feeling cold, fever and pain (Martino, M.D., 2011).

 This antifungal lotion is usually accompanied by betamethasone (a corticosteroid) and will then go by the common name Lotrisone or Canesten.
 It is a topical cream, applied to the skin, and should never be placed within the vagina.
 It does not have any herbal or nutrient interactions, nor have there been any reported nutrient depletions (eds.
 Gaby, A.R., et al., 2006).